About Us

-The LGBT Project of Indiana Legal Services is a statewide legal assistance program providing legal advocacy and representation to LGBT people in Indiana.
-Our goal is to address the disproportionate rates of poverty and violence in the LGBT community by assisting in issues that cause and affect poverty, violence and discrimination.
+The LGBTQ+ Project of Indiana Legal Services is a statewide legal assistance program providing legal advocacy, representation, and information to LGBTQ+ Hoosiers.
+We also provide technical assistance to courts, governmental agencies, hospitals, schools, pro bono partners and other institutions to promote LGBTQ+ affirming policies, practices and awareness.
+Our goal is to address the disproportionate rates of poverty and violence in the LGBTQ+ community by working on issues that cause and affect poverty, violence, and discrimination.

 Staff